-The presence of blue FSRQs (a.k.a. masquerading BLLs) among candidate PeVatron blazars warrants caution in interpreting previous stacking studies that constrain the diffuse flux contribution from different blazar sub-populations.
-Our findings challenge the limit, and potentially even the non-detection, derived from individual subsamples \citep{IceCube2017_2LAC}, and emphasize the need for a physically driven selection of blazars.
+The presence of blue FSRQs (also known as masquerading BLLs) among candidate PeVatron blazars warrants caution in interpreting previous stacking studies that constrain the diffuse flux contribution from different blazar subpopulations.
+Our findings challenge the limit, and potentially even the nondetection, derived from individual subsamples \citep{IceCube2017_2LAC}, and emphasize the need for a physically driven selection of blazars.
 While our statistical analysis did not provide conclusive evidence for a difference in the overall behavior of the candidate neutrino-emitter blazars, this initial investigation of the candidate PeVatron blazar sample revealed a broad range of properties.
-The challenge in confirming individual neutrino/blazar associations currently limits definitive conclusions about the properties of candidate neutrino-emitter blazars.
+The challenge in confirming individual neutrino -- blazar associations currently limits definitive conclusions about the properties of candidate neutrino-emitter blazars.
 Future dedicated studies will focus on assessing the genuineness of these associations to shed light on the connection between blazars and neutrinos.

 \begin{appendix}